unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

 You may have a look at the visualization [here] [Python-tutor-1].

-But, where do we put the weight corresponding to A and B?
+But, where do we put the weight corresponding to the edges Start->A and Start->B?
 Again, hashtable comes to our rescue.
 Instead of placing an Array within a HashTable entry, we are going to place a HashTable within the HashTable.

 {% highlight python %}
 graph={}